Constitutional Reform and Governance Act 2010

 The Constitutional Reform and Governance Act 2010 (c.
-25), or CRAG Act, is an Act of the Parliament of the United Kingdom on UK constitutional law which affected the civil service and the ratification of treaties, and made other significant changes.
+25), or CRAG Act, is an act of the Parliament of the United Kingdom on UK constitutional law which affected the civil service and the ratification of treaties, and made other significant changes.
 It extends to all parts of the United Kingdom.

+Passage

+In order to pass the legislation through the parliamentary "wash-up" procedure, provisions relating to phasing out the last hereditary peers from the House of Lords were removed.

 Commencements

-The Act was passed on 8 April 2010, in the last days of Gordon Brown's premiership, and before the change of government that resulted from the general election on 6 May.
-Part 4 (tax status of MPs and members of the House of Lords) came into force immediately on the passing of the Act.
-Some of the Act's provisions were brought into force in April or May 2010 by a commencement order made on 15 April 2010 by Bridget Prentice, Parliamentary Under-Secretary of State (Ministry of justice).
+The act was passed on 8 April 2010, in the last days of Gordon Brown's premiership, and before the change of government that resulted from the general election on 6 May.
+Part 4 (tax status of MPs and members of the House of Lords) came into force immediately on the passing of the act.
+Some of the act's provisions were brought into force in April or May 2010 by a commencement order made on 15 April 2010 by Bridget Prentice, Parliamentary Under-Secretary of State (Ministry of justice).

-Ministers of the incoming government made commencement orders for the Act's transitional and other provisions.
+Ministers of the incoming government made commencement orders for the act's transitional and other provisions.
 Francis Maude, Minister for the Cabinet Office made the commencement order for Parts 1 (the civil service), 2 (ratification of treaties) and 5 (transparency of government financial reporting to Parliament) to come into force on 11 November 2010.

-The Act
+Provisions

 Treaty ratification

-With regard to parliamentary approval for the ratification of treaties, Part II of the Act gave the Ponsonby Rule a statutory footing, but did not place the declaration of war and the deployment of the British armed forces onto a similar statutory footing, as was first intended when the bill came to Parliament, leaving them instead to the royal prerogative, as before.
+With regard to parliamentary approval for the ratification of treaties, part II of the act gave the Ponsonby Rule a statutory footing, but did not place the declaration of war and the deployment of the British armed forces onto a similar statutory footing, as was first intended when the bill came to Parliament, leaving them instead to the royal prerogative, as before.
 Originally, Part II's rules also did not apply to certain treaties involving the European Union as provisions for these were made in the European Parliamentary Elections Act 2002 and the European Union (Amendment) Act 2008.
 Later the Euratom treaties were also excluded.
 These exceptions were removed as a consequence of Brexit.